General History Of Dominican Republic Condensed

 And Now Ciudad Colonial…

 Colonial Zone (and the surrounding sectors including San Miguel, San Lázaro, Santa Barbara, San Anton, San Carlos, Atarazana, and Cuidad Nueva) is a wonderful mix of the past and present.
-The old and new intertwine to make a unique travelers experience.
+The old and new intertwine to make a unique visitors experience.

 Live the history.
 Walk our streets.
 Visit our Museums and Historical sights.
 Dine in our restaurants.
 Meet our people.
 Dance to out music.
 You will make lasting memories.
 Something you may remember for a lifetime.
 Here in the land of firsts in “The Americas”